-When severe weather causes flooding on a widespread scale, the Department of Employment Affairs and Social Protection may activate the Humanitarian Assistance Scheme.
+When severe weather causes flooding on a widespread scale, the Department of Social Protection may activate the Humanitarian Assistance Scheme.
 This income-tested scheme provides emergency financial assistance to households who are not able to meet costs for essential needs immediately following flooding.
 The scheme aims to provide financial support to people who have suffered damage to their home.
 It is designed to alleviate hardship rather than provide full compensation for damage.

 What is covered by the scheme?